-- Associate Professor, Department of Physical Therapy & Athletic Training
+Associate Professor Emeritus, Department of Physical Therapy & Athletic Training, Programs in Physical Therapy

 Master of Science in Physical Therapy; Boston University, Boston, MA (1981-1983)